NOS Energy Drink Sends Teen to Hospital

 Dakota Sailor came home from school and decided he would throw back not one, but two cans of NOS Energy Drink.
 That is the last thing he remembers as his parents found him unconscious on the sofa aspirating.
 He was rushed to the hospital and recovered a few days later.

-The doctors ran various tests, but concluded that it was probably the energy drink that was the culprit in this incident.
+The doctors ran various tests but concluded that it was probably the energy drink that was the culprit in this incident.
 The doctors said that high doses of caffeine could have caused his seizure.

 Checking out the Caffeine Database, we see that NOS has 260 milligrams of caffeine per can so that puts Sailor at 520mg of caffeine from NOS plus he admitted to having additional caffeine earlier in the day.
+Note: NOS has reformulated their energy drink to contain 160 mg per can.

 Normally, this amount of caffeine isn’t anywhere near a toxic amount.
 According to Death by Caffeine it would take around 45 cans of NOS to send you packing for the afterlife, but everyone is different and some are more sensitive to caffeine than others.
 The teen obviously had a reaction to something.